Where to Study Language in New York City

 Bachelor of Arts in Language, Culture and World Trade

 This is a unique, interdisciplinary program that combines cultural and religious studies with coursework in one of four foreign languages: French, Italian, Spanish or Russian.
-Students also have to complete a concentration in culture and geography and a minor in international banking, diplomacy, travel or world trade.
-Coursework for the concentration may cover topics in economics, geography, history or political science.
-An international internship is required, and the program culminates in a capstone course.
+Students also have to complete a concentration in international banking, diplomacy, travel or world trade.
+Coursework for the concentration may cover topics in economics, marketing, management or political science.
+An internship is required, and the program culminates in a capstone course.

 Bachelor of Arts in Modern Languages and Cultures

 The language requirements for this major also include the study of French, Italian, Spanish or Russian.
 To fulfill the 12-credit minor, students can pursue a second language or individual tracks in Francophone, Hispanic, Italian or Slavic studies.
-Study abroad is encouraged, and the program culminates in a capstone paper or translation project.
+Study abroad is encouraged, and the program culminates in a capstone paper.

 Bachelor of Arts in Spanish